AlexIoannides/kubernetes-mlops/README.md

 And then go make a cup of coffee while you wait for the cluster to be created.

-### Launching the Test API Container and Load Balancer on the GCP
+### Launching the Containerised ML Model Scoring Service on the GCP

-This is largely the same as we did for running the test API locally using Minikube,
+This is largely the same as we did for running the test service locally using Minikube,

 ```bash
 kubectl run test-ml-score-api --image=alexioannides/test-ml-score-api:latest --port=5000 --generator=run/v1